Kevenvz/grepobot-cracked/README.md

 # GrepoBot
 Grepobot is an automated script that helps you do stuff in Grepolis automaticaly!
+Has tone of features and makes your life a lot easier.
 This is full-feature version of [Grepobot](www.grepobot.com).

 ## Features
 #### Account overview